EastonArcher/Python-Sort-Algorithms/README.md

 - `mergeSort.py`
 - `quickSort.py`

-Feel free to explore the scripts, use them in your projects, or modify them according to your requirements
+Feel free to explore the scripts, use them in your projects, or modify them!